ddska/maven-semver-bumper/README.md

 Simple groovy script to bump semver major version before branching.

-If version is SNAPSHOT, then bumped version is SNAPSHOT also.
+If version is SNAPSHOT, then bumped version is also SNAPSHOT.

 E.g.
     1.2.3 -> 2.0.0